Ivan Maisky

-Ivan Mikhailovich Maisky (also transliterated as "Maysky"; Ива́н Миха́йлович Ма́йский) (19 January 1884 - 3 September 1975) was a Soviet diplomat, historian and politician who served as the Soviet Union's ambassador to the United Kingdom from 1932 to 1943, including much of the period of the Second World War.
+Ivan Mikhailovich Maisky (Ива́н Миха́йлович Ма́йский; 19 January 1884 - 3 September 1975) was a Soviet diplomat, historian and politician who served as the Soviet Union's ambassador to the United Kingdom from 1932 to 1943, including much of the period of the Second World War.

 Early career

 Ivan Maisky was born Jan Lachowiecki in a nobleman's castle in Kirillov, near Nizhny Novgorod, where his father was working as a private tutor.
 His father was a Polish Jew who was a convert to Orthodox Christianity; his mother was Russian.
 He spent his childhood in Omsk, where his father worked as a military doctor.

 Maisky's youth was very strongly influenced by the humanism of the Russian intelligentsia, and his favorite authors as a young man were William Shakespeare, Friedrich Schiller, Heinrich Heine and Lord Byron.
 Maisky's values were shaped by growing up in an atheist, bookish and intellectual family who read the works of Alexander Herzen and Nikolay Chernyshevsky.
 Like much of the Russian intelligentsia, the Maisky family were opposed to the social order of Imperial Russia and saw serving "the people" as the highest virtue.

 As a student at St. Petersburg University, he was profoundly influenced by the writings of Sidney and Beatrice Webb.
 While at university, he wrote poetry with his first poem being "I Wish To Be a Great Thunderstorm".
 In 1902, he was arrested for his political activities, and sent back to Omsk under police surveillance.
 In 1903 Maisky joined the Menshevik faction of the Russian Social Democratic Labour Party.
 In January 1906 he was arrested for his part in the 1905 revolution and deported to Tobolsk.
-His sentence was later commuted and he was allowed to emigrate to Munich, where he obtained a degree in economics.
+His sentence was later commuted and he was allowed to immigrate to Munich, where he obtained a degree in economics at the Ludwig-Maximilians-Universität München.

 In November 1912, Maisky moved to London and shared a house in Golders Green with Maxim Litvinov and Georgy Chicherin.
 As his English improved his circle of friends expanded to include George Bernard Shaw, H. G. Wells and Beatrice Webb.
 Beatrice Webb wrote that he was "one of the most open minded of Marxists, and is fully aware of the misfits in Marxian terminology—scholastic and dogmatic.
 But then he has lived abroad among infidels and philistines and his mind has been perhaps slightly contaminated by the foreign sophistical agnostic outlook on the closed universe of the Moscow Marxians".
 After the outbreak of war in 1914, he supported the Menshevik Internationalists, who were opposed to the war in a passive manner, acting as their main representative at a socialist conference in London in February 1915.
 This caused friction in his relationship with Litvinov, a Bolshevik, who supported Lenin's policy line of 'revolutionary defeatism', namely that the Bolsheviks should work actively for Russia's defeat as the best way of bringing about a revolution.